How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 2. Do a Final Rinse with Filtered Water

-Although we do not encourage using disposable plastic water bottles as it is harmful to the environment, there are still times when you must use one.
-If you’re travelling abroad, you’ll want to ensure you don’t accidentally drink tap water.
-You might even consider bringing along a filter jug or bottle to ensure you always have clean drinking water.
+Although we do not encourage using disposable plastic water bottles as they harm the environment, there are times when you must use one.
+If you’re traveling abroad, you’ll want to ensure you don’t accidentally drink tap water.
+You might even consider bringing a filter jug or bottle to ensure you always have clean drinking water.

-If you’re at home, however, you can quickly go ahead and rinse out a reusable bottle with filtered water.
-Just fill up the bottle with filtered water, screw on the lid, and give it a shake.
+However, if you’re at home, you can quickly rinse a reusable bottle with filtered water.
+Just fill the bottle with filtered water, screw on the lid, and shake it.

-Then, just pour away.
-In fact, you could actually skip the rinsing step altogether.
+Then, pour away.
+You could skip the rinsing step altogether.
 Simply put the bottle into the sink and run some cold water over it.
 This will help clear any sediment that could have been collected inside the bottle.

 3. Use a Deep Moisturizing Conditioner

-If you don’t want to use a thick formula, look for one that contains natural oils like jojoba, almond, or even coconut oil.
+If you don’t want to use a thick formula, look for one containing natural oils like jojoba, almond, or coconut oil.
 Jojoba oil helps protect against UV rays, while almond oil acts as a lightweight moisturizer.

 Argan oil is excellent, too, since it protects against free radicals and encourages the growth of healthy cells.
 You’ll find many brands out there that contain these types of oils, but we’ve found some perfect ones that work well.